Categories

 The norms, values, beliefs, and symbols of a community are initially of a pragmatic nature and are enforced through the process of socialisation.
 That is, members are rewarded for correct behaviour and receive disapproval for incorrect behaviour.
 However, with time, these norms may become formally established as laws.

 The detail of a culture is not genetically inherited.
-The diversity of cultures across the world and the manner in which they can rapidly change from generation to generation suggest that cultures, and hence our morals and ethics, are acquired, respond to circumstances and are passed on via social learning.
+The diversity of cultures across the world and the manner in which they can rapidly change from generation to generation suggest that cultures, and hence our morals and ethics, are acquired, respond to circumstances and are passed on via socialisation.
 As Richard Dawkins has pointed out, for a culture to be hereditary and change at the rate at which it does, it would be necessary for those who participate in it to breed far more rapidly and successfully than those who do not.
 This is clearly not the case.
 However, cultures do form memes, and there is a degree of competition for acceptance between them.
 This is more so in a global economy where contact between different cultures is greater than it has ever been.

 In response to globalisation of the economy, culture in the West is currently moving from a more national/tribal one to a more global one.
 Many see the global economy as group co-operation on a grand scale, and as bringing great benefits to humanity.
 We are learning that it requires a more tolerant and inclusive attitude to enable us to co-operate successfully at that scale.
 However, this change is not without resistance from ideological and other interest groups concerned that they may lose what they currently hold.
 Difficulties have also been caused by the transfer of consumerism to nations without the infrastructure to support it.